Avanti West Coast: Background

+Strikes and train cancellations (2022–2024); contract extensions and nationalisation

+Services were curtailed in 2020 due to a decline of passenger travel and staffing shortages during the COVID-19 pandemic.

+The DfT produced an Emergency Measures Agreement (EMA) and then in September 2020, an Emergency Recovery Measures Agreement (ERMA), which extended Avanti West Coast's contract until 1 April 2031.

-Avanti West Coast is amongst those operators impacted by the 2022–2024 United Kingdom railway strikes, the first national rail strike in the UK for three decades.
-Its workers are amongst those who have voted to take industrial action due a dispute over pay and working conditions.
-In response, the company appealed for the general public to avoid the railways for non-essential travel on the affected dates, these being 21, 23, and 25 June, as only a minimal service could be run due to the number of staff choosing not to work.
+Avanti West Coast was impacted by the 2022–2024 United Kingdom railway strikes, the first national rail strike in the UK for three decades.
+Its workers were amongst those who voted to take industrial action due a dispute over pay and working conditions.
+In response, the company appealed for the general public to avoid the railways for non-essential travel on the affected dates of 21, 23, and 25 June 2022, as only a minimal service could be run due to the number of staff choosing not to work.
 On 29 June 2022, Avanti West Coast's staff voted in favour of further strikes.

 Between 14 August and 18 September 2022, Avanti West Coast reduced its timetable, citing unofficial strike action from its employees.
 However, this allegation was disputed by Aslef.

-The Mayor of Greater Manchester, Andy Burnham, expressed his frustration at the operator and explained his intention to ask the then Prime Minister, Boris Johnson, to strip Avanti West Coast of their franchise.
-During September 2022, the CEO of Avanti West Coast resigned amid the timetable controversy.
+In August 2022, the Mayor of Greater Manchester, Andy Burnham, expressed his frustration at Avanti West Coast and explained his intention to ask the then Prime Minister, Boris Johnson, to rescind the Avanti West Coast franchise.
+In September 2022, the CEO of Avanti West Coast resigned amid the timetable controversy.

 In October 2022, the UK Government extended Avanti's contract for six months but stated "drastic improvements" were necessary.

 According to figures released by the Office of Rail and Road on 12 November 2022, Avanti West Coast had the worst record of train cancellations in the year prior to this date.
 The average cancellation rate in Great Britain was 3.8%, while Avanti West Coast's rate was 8%.

-On 19 September 2023, DfT announced the award of a National Rail Contract (NRC) to First Trenitalia, starting on 15 October 2023, with a core term of three years (to 18 October 2026) and a maximum term of nine years (to 17 October 2032).
-The House of Commons Library notes that Avanti West Coast will be one of the last two train operators to be nationalised after its contract expires.
+In March 2023, the Avanti West Coast contract was extended by six months to expire on 15 October 2023.
+On 19 September 2023, DfT extended the contract, starting on 15 October 2023, with a core term of three years (to 18 October 2026) and a maximum term of nine years (to 17 October 2032).
+At that time, the DfT said that Avanti-caused cancellations were consistently below 3% since March 2023.

+In December 2024, it was announced that Avanti West Coast would be nationalised as part of the abolition of passenger rail franchising in Great Britain; however, it and CrossCountry would be the two last operators to be nationalised due to poor performance.
+Avanti West Coast is expected to be nationalised on 7 March 2027 prior to the formation of Great British Railways.